faciledictu/brain-games/README.md

 make install
 ```

-You can also run Brain Games from a shell like other programs.
+You can also run Brain Games from the shell like other programs.
 This command will create symlinks to bins in the global bin folder
 ```
 make link
 ```